 What you need:

-- air dry clay (I used DAS)
+- air dry clay

-- rolling-pin/glass bottle
+- rolling-pin or glass bottle

-- glass/round cookie cutter
+- glass or round cookie cutter

-- small bowl/glass
+- small bowl or glass

 - thin metallic sharpie

-1. Begin by warming a piece of clay in your hands, then rolling it in a sheet that’s a few millimeters thick.
+Begin by warming a piece of clay in your hands, then rolling it in a sheet that’s a few millimeters thick.
 Do this on a non-stick surface, such as parchment paper.

-2. Use the glass or cookie cutter to cut round shapes.
+Use the glass or cookie cutter to cut round shapes.
 Place each one on the back of a bowl or glass, to take shape, and let them dry there for 24 hours (or as instructed on your clay package).

-4. When they’re nice and smooth, proceed to drawing your constellation in pencil.
+Once your little bowls are dry, use sandpaper to correct any unevenness.
+When they’re nice and smooth, proceed to drawing your constellation in pencil.
 When you like your design, draw the dots with the sharpie, let dry, and then do the lines.